-Phase I (July 18 to August 16) Shipboard Training and Watchkeeping
+Phase I (July 13 to August 16) Shipboard Training and Watchkeeping

-- Approximately 25 faculty and staff associated with pierside training will return return to campus following screening protocols. - About 400 current cadets will participate in this training onboard Empire State VI will be moored at Maritime College. - Empire State has completed sanitization - Campus residential and dining facilities will be used instead of berthing and galley facilities onboard the ship to maximize social distancing.
-All cadets assigned single rooms in various residence halls to reduce bathroom and hallway congestion.
+- Approximately 25 faculty and staff associated with pierside training will return return to campus following screening protocols. - About 200 current cadets will participate in this training onboard Empire State VI will be moored at Maritime College. - Empire State has completed sanitization - Campus residential and dining facilities will be used instead of berthing and galley facilities onboard the ship to maximize social distancing.
+All cadets assigned double rooms in the G&H residence hall to reduce bathroom and hallway congestion.

-Phase II (August 24 to September 5): Fall Semester Preparatory Phase
+Phase II (August 21 to September 3): Fall Semester Preparatory Phase